maxfierke/Lemu4-Hackintosh-Config/README.md

 ###Technical Details of the DSDT:

 - Pulled from ACPI under Ubuntu
-- Applied all Ivy Bridge patches (except HPET, patch doesn't compile)
+- Applied all Ivy Bridge patches
 - Applied HD4000 fix (using HD4000 platform Id 3)

 ###Kext's Needed: